SaratM34/ASE-Final-Project/README.md

-# ASE-Final-Project
+# FettleUp

-Here are the links for the ASE project proposal and increment.
+Here are the links for the project proposal and increment.

  Project Proposal: https://github.com/SaratM34/ASE-Final-Project/blob/master/Documentation/Project%20Proposal.pdf